Maximum Likelihood Estimation in Data-Driven Modeling and Control: Data-Driven Predictive Control With the Signal Matrix Model

 where $p$ is usually selected as 1 or 2.
 This algorithm can be interpreted as an MPC algorithm acting on the implicit parametric model structure (\ref{eqn:uy}) and (\ref{eqn:uyp}), where the objective is a trade-off between the control performance objective $J_{\text{ctl}}$ and the parameter estimation objective

 The set of underdetermined model parameters $(g,\hat{\mathbf{y}}_{\text{ini}})$ are then estimated adaptively in the MPC algorithm.
+The estimated trajectory in this algorithm is not associated with a fixed input-output mapping, but is biased towards those that predict better control performance.
 This algorithm is also shown to be effective in multiple applications (e.g., \cite{Coulson_2019_reg,Huang_2019}).
-However, there are two main problems associated with it.
-First, the model parameters are optimized in an optimistic manner in that as regularization terms, the estimator is biased towards those that predict better control performance.
-However, the system behaviors should be independent of the control task.
-Second, tuning of the regularization parameters is a very hard problem.
+However, tuning of the regularization parameters is a very hard problem.
 To the best of our knowledge, there is no practical approach proposed to tune $\lambda_g$ and $\lambda_y$ beforehand, and unfortunately the control performance is known to be very sensitive to the regularization parameters \cite{Huang_2019}.

 \begin{remark} The same data compression scheme as discussed in \ref{sec:precon} is applicable to these two algorithms as well. \end{remark}